vgvenkat/website/_posts/2016-07-06-Notes-Text-Alignment.md

 - use `margin: 0 auto`. this will center content if it is block element

 Tables have `caption, thead, tbody,` elements.
 Use tables sparingly as not so good for accessibility and SEO

+**Text-Shadows**
+- Checkout the interactive shadow creator http://css3gen.com/text-shadow/ .
+This is awesome!!